Halim098/Halim098/README.md

 ## 🧑‍💻 About Me

 I'm an enthusiastic learner and a dedicated developer, always eager to take on new challenges and contribute to exciting projects.
-My primary interest lies in backend development, where I enjoy creating robust and scalable applications.
+My primary interest lies in backend development.

 ## 🛠️ Programming Languages and Tools